Robert Rauschenberg

-Milton Ernest "Robert" or "Bob" Rauschenberg (October 22, 1925 – May 12, 2008) was an American painter and graphic artist whose early works anticipated the Pop art movement.
+Milton Ernest "Robert" or "Bob" Rauschenberg (October 22, 1925 – May 12, 2008) was an American painter and multi-media artist, whose work has been associated with numerous mid-20th century art movements including the New York School, Conceptual Art, Pop art, and Neo-Dada.
 Rauschenberg is well known for his Combines (1954–1964), a group of artworks which incorporated everyday objects as art materials and which blurred the distinctions between painting and sculpture.
 Rauschenberg was primarily a painter and a sculptor, but he also worked with photography, printmaking, papermaking and performance.

 Rauschenberg received numerous awards during his nearly 60-year artistic career.
 Among the most prominent were the International Grand Prize in Painting at the 32nd Venice Biennale in 1964 and the National Medal of Arts in 1993.

 Rauschenberg lived and worked in New York City and on Captiva Island, Florida, until his death on May 12, 2008.

-Life and career
+Early life and education

 Rauschenberg was born Milton Ernest Rauschenberg in Port Arthur, Texas, the son of Dora Carolina (née Matson) and Ernest R. Rauschenberg.
 His father was of German and his mother of Dutch descent.
 Rauschenberg incorrectly claimed that his paternal grandmother Tina “Tiny” Jane Howard was Cherokee.
 His father worked for Gulf States Utilities, a light and power company.
 His parents were Fundamentalist Christians.
 He had a younger sister named Janet Begneaud.

 At 18, Rauschenberg was admitted to the University of Texas at Austin where he began studying pharmacology, but he dropped out shortly after due to the difficulty of the coursework—not realizing at this point that he was dyslexic—and because of his unwillingness to dissect a frog in biology class.
 He was drafted into the United States Navy in 1944.
 Based in California, he served as a neuropsychiatric technician in a Navy hospital until his discharge in 1945 or 1946.

 Rauschenberg subsequently studied at the Kansas City Art Institute and the Académie Julian in Paris, France, where he met fellow art student Susan Weil.
 At that time he also changed his name from Milton to Robert.
 In 1948 Rauschenberg joined Weil in enrolling at Black Mountain College in North Carolina.